Bullfrog Productions: Post-Molyneux, final years, and closure (1998–2001)

 In mid-1999, Edgar stepped down as chairman.
 He was succeeded as managing director by Bruce McMillan of Electronic Arts' Canadian studios.
 Corpes left to found the studio Lost Toys with Jeremy Longley (who had worked on Theme Hospital, Syndicate Wars, and Populous III) and Darren Thomas (who had worked on Dungeon Keeper and Magic Carpet 2, and was the lead artist on Theme Park World), which Edgar supported financially.
 Corpes stated that he was inspired by Mucky Foot Productions running its own affairs and that it was "quite embarrassing to still be working for the Borg".
 He also said that Lost Toys was partially his take on what Bullfrog was.
 Alex Trowers (a designer who had worked on Syndicate and Powermonger) believed that Bullfrog had become too corporate after Electronic Arts' takeover and left for Lost Toys to return to "making games for the sake of making games", rather than to satisfy shareholders.

 In August 1999, Electronic Arts appointed Ernest Adams as the lead designer of the fourth instalment in the Populous series, Genesis: The Hand of God.
 Bullfrog's management had concerns about its similarity to Lionhead Studios' Black & White and cancelled the project.
 Adams then became the lead designer on Dungeon Keeper 3.
 As Dungeon Keeper 2 did not perform as well as hoped, the team were instructed to make the third game more accessible.
 Development began in November 1999, but Electronic Arts' focus was changing.
 It was in negotiation with J. K. Rowling and New Line Cinema for licences to Harry Potter and The Lord of the Rings, respectively.
 Electronic Arts saw a profitable opportunity and, in March 2000, cancelled Dungeon Keeper 3 in favour of those franchises, although its cancellation was not officially announced until August.
 Bullfrog moved to Chertsey in 2000 and went through "a quiet patch" for the remainder of the year.

 The final game under the Bullfrog brand, Theme Park Inc, was released in 2001.
 By the time the game was in development, most of the Bullfrog teams had become part of EA UK and much of the development was handled by another company.
 What remained of Bullfrog was then merged into EA UK.
 Molyneux stayed with Lionhead Studios until the formation of 22cans in 2012.
 Edgar had some involvement with the gaming industry since Bullfrog but eventually left for the automotive industry.
-In August 2009, Electronics Arts were considering revising some of Bullfrog's games for modern-day systems.
+In August 2009, Electronics Arts were considering reviving some of Bullfrog's games for then current systems.